 Petit une feuille’s Business Hours and Access Information

-- Petit une feuille is open from 12 pm until sold out daily except for Mondays and Thursdays and alternative Sundays.
+- Petit une feuille is open from Friday to Wednesday from 12 pm to 6:30 pm or until sold out.

 - The cafe is only a block away from JR Tsutsujigaoka Station (榴ヶ岡駅).
 From Sendai Station (仙台駅), it is a 12-minute walk.